 Deborah Kallmann, Director and Teacher

 Deborah has owned and taught in Garden Gate School since 2007.
-She has taught preschool through grade 8 using teaching methods inspired by Waldorf education.
+She has taught preschool through grade 8 using teaching methods inspired by Waldorf education and many others.
 She was born in Zambia, Central Africa and has lived in various places both internationally and in the U.S. She received her Master’s degree in cultural anthropology and history at the University of Arizona; her focus was on education from a cross-cultural perspective.
 She has been an adjunct visiting lecturer at University of Rhode Island, Rhode Island College, and the University of Missouri’s Honors College.
 She participated in multiple parent-child classes at Waldorf schools from Rhode Island to England, has completed one year of Waldorf Foundation Studies at Shining Rivers Waldorf School, and attended Millennial Child workshops offered by master Waldorf teacher, Eugene Schwartz.
-She has now taught children and trained teachers in pedagogy inspired by Waldorf education in mid-Missouri for 9 years.
+She has now taught children and trained teachers in pedagogy inspired by Waldorf education in mid-Missouri for 13 years.

 Jennifer Kimbel, Teacher